What really happens behind a shoe signed by Alberto Ciaschini

 Q: Are all the materials Italian?

 A: Yes.
-Leather, soles, linings... we work with local suppliers that we have known for a long time.
+Leather, soles, linings... we work with local suppliers we've known for a long time.
 It's a choice, not a trend.

-A: Not yet systematically, but we are studying something.
-Every now and then a client writes to us and, if we can, we are happy to do so.
+A: Not systematically yet, but we are looking into it.
+Occasionally a customer writes to us, and if we can, we are happy to do it.